Merit Badges & Program Areas

 The Oklahoma Centennial Commission funded construction of a Ranch House and Bunk House that serves as the headquarters for this area along with the barn.
 Horsemanship, animal science, welding, metalworking and leatherworking are some of the activities Scouts will enjoy under the shade of the oak trees.
 The wranglers host the Cowboy Campfire each week and teach Dutch oven cooking.
 Bring your cowboy hat, your boots and jeans, and enjoy our great western tradition!

 Chickasaw Nation Indian Village

-Construction is complete on the new Council House and the three Summer Houses!
+The village includes an authentic Chickasaw Council House and the three Summer Houses!
 Counselors put a Chickasaw twist on the handicraft merit badges such as basketry, pottery, and textiles.
 Scouts can also learn about art and Indian Lore and will also visit the Chickasaw Museum in Tishomingo.